HewlettPackard/oneview-ansible-collection/README.md

 #### Pass Login SessionID as param

+To run any task, we first need to login to HPE OneView appliance by passing the credentials in form of configuration.
+As part of the login process, Ansible Collection SDK gets the session id from OneView and individual sessionID is generated for each task.
+This could cause a session limit exceeded issue if there are more number of tasks.

+So it is recommended to use a single sessionID for all tasks.
+But it is optional.
+If sessionID is not passed explicitly, it will work as earlier.

-A login SessionID is required for all tasks which require appliance login.
-To reuse a single sessionID accross all tasks, it has to be passed as param `sessionID` inside your task.
+To reuse a single sessionID, it has to be passed as param `sessionID` inside your task.

 Here's an
 example: